coltongrainger/blog/_posts/2017-09-30-research-interest.md

 ---
-title: Research Interest
+title: research interests
 author: Colton Grainger
 date: 2017-09-30
 modified: 2017-11-18
-belief: likely
+belief: possible
-status: draft
+status: notes
+tags:
+  - math
 ---

-I aim to study topological data analysis, which seeks to answer the question: *What is the shape of data?*
+These are notes from a survey of potential research topics in mathematics.
+I am broadly interested in topological data analysis, which seeks to answer the question: *What is the shape of data?*

 ## Topological Data Analysis